 We were delighted to have group members with us to showcase their work and demonstrate some of their skills.
 Both projects were very popular with participants, who enjoyed learning new skills and took pride in the wonderful artworks that they had created.

-We heard from Jenny Watts from FACT, who told us about their project with the Digital Ambassadors called Dear Future Worker.
+Next we heard from Jenny Watts from FACT, who told us about their intergenerational project, Dear Future Worker.
 As part of the project, older people worked with pupils from Holy Family Catholic Primary School in Dingle to produce poetry, drawings and film to explores the working lives of people in Liverpool.
 We were delighted to then see the ‘Dear Future Worker’ film which discussed the past, present and future realities of working in the city.

 The morning session was a great opportunity to learn about the exciting activities which have come out of the Young at Art programme.
 It also gave participants the chance to share their thoughts on the programme, with many stating the positive impact arts and cultural activities had on them.